 - Nutritionists or Dieticians - They monitor the patient’s daily weight and intake of calories to optimize nutrition when the patient is in the “high metabolism” state following the burn.
 They provide vitamins and other supplements used to promote wound healing.

 - Psychosocial Experts - These include psychiatrists, psychologists, and social workers to help develop behavioral interventions if they develop behavioral concerns.
 They also help to allay anxiety as the patient transitions from the burn unit to the outside world.

 - Exercise physiologists - They help to monitor lung and heart function as they pertain to the patient getting exercise.
 They give exercise prescriptions.

-The family is an important part of the burn care team, aiding in communication between the patient and the staff and helping to make decisions regarding their loved one’s care.
+- Family - The family is an important part of the burn care team, aiding in communication between the patient and the staff and making decisions regarding their loved one’s care.

 The burn care team is a diverse one but must work together to help heal the burned patient.
 There needs to be ongoing trust between staff members and open communication on an ongoing basis.
 Team meetings facilitate treatment and discharge management; a good team has shared common goals and values around burn treatment.
 Coordination among members is vital.

 I’m Ed Smith, a burn injury lawyer in Sacramento.
 A serious burn is a catastrophe.
 Anyone who has a serious burn through the negligence of another should contact our experienced injury lawyer at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

 Editor's Note: This page has been updated for relevancy. [cha 5.20.22]

 Photo by Gustavo Fring from Pexels [cs 859]